openradar/PyDDA/pydda/README.rst

 The code here is based off of Potvin et al. (2012) and Shapiro et al. (2009).

 Angles.py is from Multidop and was written by Timothy Lang of NASA.
-Right now I recommend you use Multidop instead of this, as this is still very much in alpha.